Welcome to ClimateCultures!

 A growing network and thriving resource

-Around a third of our members have already written for the ClimateCultures blog — sharing specific ideas and areas of creative practice and enquiry, reviews of books, films, events and other cultural responses to ecological and climate issues, or their own contributions to our series of creative enquiries.
+Many of our members have already written for the ClimateCultures blog — sharing specific ideas and areas of creative practice and enquiry, reviews of books, films, events and other cultural responses to ecological and climate issues, or their own contributions to our series of creative enquiries.
 And there’s new content every month, from returning or first-time authors.
-With our library growing all the time (over 120 posts by February 2020), ClimateCultures offers rich insights into how creative minds are tackling perilous times, as we find our way into the age that’s known as the Anthropocene.
+With our library growing all the time (over 180 posts so far), ClimateCultures offers rich insights into how creative minds are tackling perilous times, as we find our way into the age that’s known as the Anthropocene.

 Our content reflects the fact that ClimateCultures is a network rather than an organisation.
 There’s no fixed position, just plenty of common ground and many individual trackways into more personal landscapes.
 You’ll find different ways of understanding the issues we discuss; diversity has been an important motivation in creating this space.
 Rather than pushing one point of view on the problems we face or promoting a preferred set of solutions (or even assuming there is a consensus out there to be made or won) I hope that ClimateCultures offers opportunities to understand diversity as a source of creativity, and creative conversation as a means to build hopeful action in the face of uncertainty.